-In the Year 1 CAM102 Domain 3 module 5.2, 'Physical environment & Planetary Health' briefly mentioned how climate-induced economic dislocation and environmental decline results in displaced populations and demoralisation leading to diverse health consequences including psychological.
+Year 1 MD students completed the CAM102 Domain 3 module 5.2, 'Physical environment & Planetary Health', briefly mentioning how climate-induced economic dislocation and environmental decline results in displaced populations and demoralisation leading to diverse health consequences.
+The module mentions that climate change can have psychological consequences in demoralised and displaced populations in the wake of climate-induced economic dislocation, environmental decline and conflict situations.
 However, the psychological impacts were not further elaborated upon.

-1.8.
+2 Foundations of Medicine 2 CAM102 | University of Tasmania 1.8.
 Does your medical school curriculum address the relationships between health, individual patient food and water security, ecosystem health, and climate change?
 This topic was explored in depth by the core curriculum.